Tamago55/Tamago55/README.md

 Feel free to explore the repositories👍

 Additionally, Youtube channel for my GitHub is available at [this link](https://www.youtube.com/channel/UCdKYKAVe63WNgnUOzRXKnJQ)

+### 🌱 Currently Learning
+I'm diving deep into OpenEMS and its potential with OPC UA.

 <!--
 **Tamago55/Tamago55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.